The District 3 Class AA championship game between Delone Catholic High and Trinity lived up to its billing.

 Despite being undersized, the Squires somehow found a way to out-rebound 26-20 a Trinity team that had two guys 6-foot-4.

-Tanner Orndorff, who stands 5-9 and whom Dooley describes as the
+Tanner Orndorff, who stands 5-9 and whom Dooley describes as the toughest player in Hanover, had the unenviable task of trying to guard Brandon Kuntz and Joshua Trumpy, the two 6-foot-4 players.

 "I thought Tanner played a heck of a game," Smith said.
 "He was a man down there playing against a guy almost eight inches taller.
 Tanner is a heck of a player."